jaateixeira/nameit/README.md

 # Dependencies

-NameIt tries to automatically install its dependencies.
-If it fails, you can try to install them using pip - the package installer for Python
+NameIt is pure python3 code.
+It depends on several online public packages, published on the Python Package Index (PyPI).
+Those dependencies can be installed then using pip/pip3 - the package installer for Python.

 ## Habanero ##
-`$ pip (or pip3) install habanero`
+`$ pip (or pip3) install habanero` <- required to call the Crossref API (it returns the article's metadata for a given DOI identifier).

 ## PyMuPDF ##

-`$ pip (or pip3) install PyMuPDF`
+`$ pip (or pip3) install PyMuPDF` <- required to process the first page of a pdf article.

 # How to use it